Reykjavik's most famous landmark.

 This thing looks like a Transformer.
 Cool.

-some awesome views across the city and harbour, over the sea towards the snow-capped mountains.
+the sea towards the snow-capped mountains.

 In front of the church is a statue of the explorer Leif Erikson

 On the way back to the hostel we watched Manchester United crush Hull City over some Mexican food while we talked to an old local man at Tabasco's, just down the road from the hostel by Ingolfstorg.
 Again, he seemed friendly, but you just sensed a small degree of resentment beneath the surface.
 Perhaps it was the paranoia of the supermarket incident